FAQs - Travel documents for non-EU family members

 I am a non-EU national married to a Greek national living in Italy.
 I have recently been promoted and my new role will involve travelling to Bulgaria and Ireland.
 Can I rely on my Italian residence card to enter other countries of the EU or will I need a visa as well?

 Since you will be travelling outside the Schengen area and will not be travelling with or to join an EU family member, your residence card will not suffice.
 You will need a valid visa to enter these countries.
 Depending on the number of times you will need to travel to these countries, you should consider applying for a multi-entry visa for each country.

-NO - If you are travelling with or to join your Irish child in the UK, you should not be charged by the UK authorities who should issue your visa quickly and free of charge.
+NO - If you are travelling with or to join your Irish child in Cyprus, you should not be charged by the Cypriot authorities who should issue your visa quickly and free of charge.